 Bible Verses to Encourage the Failures in Life

 When you feel like God has failed you, know that you are not alone!
-The Bible is full of scriptures on love and hope, but also of failure.
-God’s people failed and they often thought God has failed.
+The Bible is full of Scriptures on love and hope, but also Scriptures about failure.
+God’s people failed and they often thought God had failed.

-David is one of my favorite failures in scripture and I find it amazing that he gives this advice to his son about God and failure.
+David is one of my favorite failures in Scripture (yep, he failed… repeatedly) and I find it amazing that he gives this advice to his son about God and failure.

 “Then David said to his son Solomon, “Be strong and courageous, and act; do not fear nor be dismayed, for the Lord God, my God, is with you.
 He will not fail you nor forsake you until all the work for the service of the house of the Lord is finished.”
 (1 Chronicles 28:20 NASB)